cargomail-org/cargomail/README.md

 ## Architecture

-The Cargomail architecture separates the mailbox from the email address.
-It uses a mechanism of push-then-pull requests over different routes to enable data exchange between mailboxes.
+The Cargomail architecture enhances the [Internet Mail Architecture, IETF RFC 5598](https://www.rfc-editor.org/rfc/rfc5598.html).
+It separates the mailbox from the email address and uses a mechanism of push-and-pull requests over different routes to enable data exchange between mailboxes.
 This mechanism has the potential to address privacy and attachment issues more effectively than the current push-only email system.
 An additional pull layer facilitates the efficient transfer of data of any size.
-The architecture enhances the [Internet Mail Architecture, IETF RFC 5598](https://www.rfc-editor.org/rfc/rfc5598.html).

 ![Alt Cargomail architecture](whitepaper/cargomail_architecture.png)